-This yearly event will be held on Tuesday, May 16, 2017, at the Crowne Plaza Lansing West Hotel.
+This yearly event will be held on Friday, May 6, 2022, at the Crowne Plaza Lansing West, Lansing

 In order to develop the best conference, a volunteer committee of MEDA members meets regularly to plan The Spring Economic Development Toolbox and other MEDA membership programs.
 Click here to learn more about the Education Committee.

 Thank You Sponsors

 8:30 a.m.
 Facing Michigan’s New Workforce and Talent Realities

 The last couple of years has brought about a massive shift in the workforce and talent pool, especially in Michigan.
 Strategies for finding workers and meeting their needs shifted very quickly, leaving many companies in a span of industries struggling to backfill positions while hoping their best talent sticks with them through the struggle.
 What strategies will help companies thrive in today’s workforce reality?

 Moderator: Britany Affolter-Caine, Executive Director, Michigan’s University Research Coordinator

 Panelists: Tom Rzeznik, President & CEO, Danlaw, Inc.

 Weisong Shi, Director, Center of Excellence in Mobility, Associate Dean of Engineering, Wayne State University